 Dual Credit.
-Students may dual-enroll in both the ETHS class and the equivalent Oakton College or partnering institution course and receive college credit.
-Through articulation agreements with Oakton and partnering institutions, students will enroll with the college and after successfully passing the ETHS class, will receive college credit for the course.
-Dual credit is currently offered in certain courses in the Career and Technical Education, Fine Arts, History/Social Science and Mathematics Departments.
+Dual credit courses offer an Early College opportunity for students.
+Students will dual-enroll in both the ETHS class and the equivalent Oakton College or Lake Forest College course and can receive college credit.
+Through articulation agreements with colleges, students will enroll with the college and after successfully passing the ETHS class, will receive college credit for the course.
+Dual credit is currently offered in certain courses in the Arts + Innovation, Science, Mathematics, and World Languages Departments.
 If you are interested in taking a dual credit course, please talk with your counselor prior to course request submission.
+All dual credit students will apply to Oakton College or Lake Forest College and register for their dual credit class in the fall or spring with the support of ETHS faculty and staff.
+Students who complete the course will receive a 1.0 increase to their grade point value.

 Transfer Credit.
 Grade-level placement for transfer students is determined by the student's age and credits earned, as well as courses enrolled as indicated on an official transcript from the student's former public or nonpublic school.
 Students who transfer to ETHS and enroll in the same or a similar course will earn credit and receive a grade based on both the transfer grade and the grade earned for the work completed after the date enrolled at ETHS.
 Students who transfer to ETHS and enroll in a new course not taken at the transferring school will earn a credit and grade provided the student enrolls in the course before the beginning of the 2nd or 4th quarter.
 Students who enroll after the beginning of the 2nd or 4th quarter may receive a late-entrant grade of LE.
 At the discretion of the teacher, a late entrant may receive a regular grade for the marking period.
-Students may receive credit for a late-entrant grade, upon the approval of the department chair.
 To qualify for an ETHS diploma, students who transfer to ETHS must attend the high school full time for at least the final semester before graduation.
 Students who are not in full time attendance for the final semester must apply to the transferring school to receive a diploma.
 Official and unofficial records for students transferring out of ETHS will not be sent until all fees and obligations are cleared.